pavopax/new-project-template/docs/README.md

+Here, place additional supporting documents and files, or a (GitHub Pages) website.

 Use the main README for an overview of the entire project.
-Here, place additional supporting documents and files.